HJ23/Raptor/README.md

 for BinaryEdge limit is 250 request per month. for VirusTotal limit is 500 request per day. for Shodan if you have academic email limit is 100 request per month.
-(1 request = 100 result)
+(1 request = 100 result) for UrlScan limit is 1000 request per day.
 ```
 #### Having trouble with API keys ?
 Check out our guide here :